arashMarashian/My_Vessel/README.md

 The script runs a simple simulation of a planing hull with a feedback linearization controller and prints the final state vector.

+To try the A* planner, install the requirements and open `notebooks/a_star_demo.ipynb` in Jupyter.
+The notebook creates a small occupancy grid and uses `AStarPlanner` to find a path while visualizing the result.